fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/customization/custom-settings.md

 If, for any specific products, you want to hide the Fast button"

-1.  **Go to the “Options” tab**.
+1.  **Go to the "Options" tab**.
-2. For each product where you don’t want one-click checkout, **type that product name into the “Hide Buttons for these Products” textbox**.
+2. For each product where you don’t want one-click checkout, **type that product name into the "Hide Buttons for these Products" textbox**.
 Once you begin typing, the system will autocomplete the rest.
 3.  **Add in as many products as you want**.
-4.  **Click “Save Changes”**.
+4.  **Click "Save Changes"**.

 ![Hide Buttons Setting in Your WooCommerce Dashboard](images/woocommerce-settings-hide-buttons.png)